ADHD in Business

 What's Covered:

-• Common myths and stereotypes — and how they impact inclusion
+• Myths, stereotypes, and how they impact inclusion and morale

-• Reasonable adjustments and practical tools that make the difference
+• Reasonable adjustments and practical tools that make a real difference

 • Quick wins and long-term strategies for embedding ADHD inclusion